This is an official version.

 "drug" means drug as defined in the Act, and includes a device;

-(c) "minor ailment" means a common or uncomplicated health condition listed in the schedule to these regulations that can be managed with self-care strategies or minimal treatment, or both of them;
+(c) "minor ailment" means a common or uncomplicated health condition listed in Schedule A that can be managed with self-care strategies or minimal treatment, or both of them;

 (e) "prescriber" means a person authorized by an Act of the province to provide an instruction directing that a drug be dispensed to or for a person, which instruction may be given